Welcome to shared ministry at Gloria Dei!

 GAPP Small Group Leader

-GAPP stands for “Grace And Promise People.”
+GAPP stands for “Grace and Promise People”.
 GAPP small group leaders have the awesome opportunity to develop personal trusted relationships with 5th and 6th graders.
 The small group leader’s responsibilities are to nurture friendships with and among young people, seek their spiritual growth, help them make a personal application of the lessons, help them see how God is active in their lives, and model an authentic relationship with Jesus Christ.

-Java with Junior Program Volunteer
+Java with Junior Program

-Java with Junior (JwJ) program volunteers work with the program coordinator and the children’s ministry director to host events that provide a warm and friendly atmosphere for young and new families to network and build community within the church.
+Members work with the program coordinator and the children’s ministry director to host events that provide a warm and friendly atmosphere for young and new families to network and build community within the church.

 Preschool Sunday School Co-Teacher

-Sunday Morning Song Leader
+Sunday School Song Leader

-Vacation Bible School Teacher
+Vacation Bible School Volunteer

 Water Tower Teacher

-The Water Tower Sunday School program serves children in Grades 1-4.
-Teachers have the awesome opportunity to offer their energy, abilities, knowledge, skills, and gifts to children.
-The teacher’s primary responsibility is to teach children within their area of interest, nurturing knowledge, understanding, spiritual growth, and transformation in children, and helping them to fall more deeply in love with God.
+The Water Tower program serves children in Grades 1-4.
+Teachers have the awesome opportunity to offer their energy, abilities, knowledge, skills and gifts to children.
+The teacher’s primary responsibility is to teach children within their area of interest, nurturing knowledge, understanding, spiritual growth, and transformation of children, and helping them to fall more deeply in love with God.
 The Water Tower consists of a number of rooms, each used to offer a different learning experience during a rotation of 3-4 weeks.
-A teacher repeats the same experience in the same workshop during the weeks of a rotation, with adjustments made for age appropriateness.
+A teacher repeats the same experience in the same workshop during the weeks of rotation, with adjustments made for age appropriateness.
 Each week a different age group or class experiences the workshop.
 It is the task of the teacher to be prepared for the lesson, to make sure the workshop is ready for the experience, and to teach the children.